 • Custom code support: Users can extend the platform's basic functions by writing custom code in Java or JavaScript, offering additional flexibility in the data mapping process.

-Informatica is a comprehensive data integration cloud platform that enables organizations to manage data mapping.
+Informatica is a comprehensive data integration cloud platform that enables organizations to manage schema mapping.
 Its drag-and-drop interface simplifies the process of creating complex data pipelines, while its modern architecture provides optimal performance and resiliency.

 What’s unique about Informatica is that it offers a metadata-driven, AI-powered technology capable of automating thousands of manual tasks related to data management.

+Pricing: Consumption-based using Informatica Processing Units (IPUs).
 You can try Informatica for free, then opt for a pay-as-you-go option with pricing depending on usage.

 thumbnail image